 - Applicants must apply and be accepted to the University of Southern Indiana.
 This includes the payment of an application fee as well as the submission of high school and college/university transcripts to USI Undergraduate Admissions, 8600 University Blvd, Evansville, IN 47712. - Applicants must submit official transcripts from all undergraduate institutions attended. - Applicants must complete and submit the Respiratory Therapy Program Application that can be found on the USI website or at the College of Nursing and Health Professions office.
 Respiratory Therapy program applications are due on or before October 1 for spring semester admission to the program. - Applicants must complete 12 hours of observation in a hospital Respiratory Therapy Department and submit an Observation Verification Form prior to the October 1 application deadline.
 The form is available on the program website.
-Note: Due to COVID-19 restrictions, we will not require an observation for our 2022 applicants. - After completion of the first year required prerequisite courses, pre-respiratory students are eligible to apply to the respiratory therapy program.
-Accepted
+Note: we are not requiring observation prior to admission; however, we reserve the right to resume this standard at a future date. - After completion of the first year required prerequisite courses, pre-respiratory

-- admission students must maintain a "C" or better in the completion of all prerequisite second year courses according to the curriculum. - Admission acknowledgment forms will accompany acceptance letters and must be returned no later than 12:00 midnight Central Standard Time (CST) on November 7 of each application year.
+- students are eligible to apply to the respiratory therapy program.
+Accepted admission students must maintain a "C" or better in the completion of all prerequisite second year courses according to the curriculum. - Admission acknowledgment forms will accompany acceptance letters and must be returned no later than 12:00 midnight Central Standard Time (CST) on November 7 of each application year.
 Admission acknowledgment forms not received by this date and time will signify an admission decline.